21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 We will now connect the Lntxbot to your ATM.
 For this we access our ATM again through SSH, change into the `LightningATM` directory and start the software with:

+(It's best to monitor the log file with `tmux`, while you are doing this.
+Check out how to do that here: [Monitoring the log file](../software-setup/monitoring_log_file))

 ```text
 cd ~/LightningATM
 ./app